OUR THOUGHTS ON MARRIAGE

 - God gives us great sexual liberty within the marriage union.
 Sinful practices must be avoided, but few things are completely excluded.
 God is concerned with the heart.
 What is fine for one couple could be bad for another due to the reason for the desire, or because one person thinks it is a sin.
 (For more, see What is Okay, What is not?)

 - Sex is more than a bonus in marriage; sex is a vital part of a healthy marriage.
 There are seasons of life when sex is difficult and limited, but maintaining a solid sex life is critical.
-The couple that drifts apart sexually drifts apart in other ways as well.
+The couple who drift apart sexually drift apart in other ways as well.
 A lack of sex is a warning that the marriage is in trouble!

 - Heb.
 13:4 (Amp) states “Let marriage be held in honor (esteemed, worthy, precious, of great price, and especially dear) in all things.
 And thus let the marriage bed be undefiled (kept undishonored); for God will judge and punish the unchaste [all guilty of sexual vice] and adulterous.”
 Based on this verse, we believe: